corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 ## Change your password

-When logging into the CENM User Admin tool as an administrator for the first time, you must change your temporary password.
+When logging into the User Admin tool as an administrator for the first time, you must change your temporary password.
 You can repeat this process whenever you want.

 To change your password: